-Because the intervention is cognitive therapy, it is not possible to blind the treatment providers or trial participants.
-We therefore expect to find no trials comparing cognitive therapy with placebo or sham.
+Because the intervention is psychotherapy, it is not possible to blind the treatment providers or trial participants.
 If an observer-dependent assessment method (Hamilton, for example) is used, it is possible to blind this observer.
 Personnel who supply or assess the observer-dependent questionnaires may also be blinded.